Jamie-S2000/blackjack/README.md

 ### Validator testing
 The code has been run through the [PEP8 python validator](#https://pep8ci.herokuapp.com/).
-There are error messages for the title some of the rules being too long but these do not affect the game code. when ran on Heroku everything fits in the console without issue and so is fine.
+There are error messages for the title some of the rules being too long but these do not affect the game code. when it is run on Heroku everything fits in the console without issue and so is fine.
 <br>

 ## Deployment